shahumang23/angular-component-architecture/README.md

 ## Requirements

 ### Transfer Money
-As a user I should be able to transfer money using the Transfer Money form as shown in the UI Design.
----

 As a User I should be able to:

 1. Fill in the "TO ACCOUNT" and "AMOUNT" fields of the form.